 KEITH McPHERSON, former Director of Navigation, AirServices Australia.
 Mr McPherson is one of Australia’s most respected GPS experts, with a long string of global accomplishments which include:

-- Membership of the US National Advisory Board, which reports directly to the US President.
-The US National Space-Based PNT Advisory Board is tasked with advising the US Government on matters concerning the Global Positioning System (GPS) and related systems – Keith McPherson is one of only 6 non-US members to have been appointed to this most prestigious of international GPS bodies.
+- Ex-member of the US National PNT Advisory Board, which reports directly to the US President.
+The PNT Advisory Board is tasked with advising the US Government on matters concerning the Global Positioning System (GPS) and related systems – Keith McPherson was one of only 6 non-US members to have been appointed to this most prestigious of international GPS bodies.